utrescu/listIP/README.md

         fmt.Println(results)
     }

-Returns a list with machines in the networks with the open port:
+Returns a list of machines in the networks with the port open:

    $ go run test.go
    [192.168.1.2 192.168.0.2]